liamwang/case-insensitive-binder/README.md

 If you prefer, you can compile CaseInsensitiveDynamicModelBinder yourself, you'll need:

 * Visual Studio 2015 with Update 3 (or above), or Visual Studio Code.
-* The .NET Core 1.0 SDK Installer.
+* The .NET Core 1.0+ SDK Installed.

 To clone it locally click the "Clone or dowload" button above or run the following git commands.